Zeugwerk/Twinpack/README.md

 After the initial upload of your library as a package, you may publish newer versions of your library.
 Users of Twinpack will be notified automatically whenever a newer version is available whilst opening Twinpack Catalog.

 Please note that your package should meet certain standards and guidelines to ensure its quality and compatibility with TwinCAT.
-If you dont have any guidelines here is a good way to start at [Zeugwerks DevSpace](https://doc.zeugwerk.dev/contribute/contribute_code.html).
-We also have a list of recommended [IDE-Settings](https://doc.zeugwerk.dev/contribute/recom_xae_settings.html) to work with TwinCAT XAE Shell.
+If you don't have any guidelines yet, [here](https://doc.zeugwerk.dev/contribute/contribute_code.html) are some suggestions.